TheArjunAgarwal/sem3-notes/agth.typ

   $
 ]
 #definition(title: "Nash Optimal")[
-We say $A$ is Nash Optimal if it is the largest set of agents $S$ who can simultaneously get positive values and take such a division which maximizes the geometric mean amoung $S$.
+We say $A$ is Nash Optimal if it is the largest set of agents $S$ who can simultaneously get positive values and take such a division which maximizes the geometric mean among $S$.
 ]

 Working in an instance where $m >= n$ where $forall i in [n], forall g, v_i (g) > 0$.